Associate of Mechanical Engineering Technology: Online Degree

 Physics classes combine mathematics and science to understand classical mechanics.
 Topics of might study include gravity, energy, Newton's law, harmonics, fluids and sound.
 Understanding of these principles is essential in the mechanical engineering field.

-According to the U.S. Bureau of Statistics (BLS), the average salary for mechanical engineering technicians was about $53,000 in 2011.
-As of 2010, there were approximately 45,000 of these professionals working in the U.S., and the BLS predicted a four percent increase in employment from 2010-2020, which is slower than average when compared with other occupations.
+According to the U.S. Bureau of Statistics (BLS), the median salary for mechanical engineering technicians was about $53,910 in 2015.
+As of 2014, there were approximately 48,400 of these professionals working in the U.S., and the BLS predicted a two percent increase in employment from 2014-2024, which is slower than average when compared with other occupations.
 Job prospects should be best for mechanical engineering technicians trained in the latest technology and software programs.

 At least a bachelor's degree in mechanical engineering is almost always required to become a mechanical engineer.
 Depending on the two educational institutions involved, students may be able to transfer some or all of their associate degree credits towards a bachelor's degree program in mechanical engineering or mechanical engineering technology.